Contract Packaging

 Hand Assembly

-The putting together of products through manual labor or the combination of manual and automated labor.
+The process of putting together products manually or with a combination of manual and automated labor.

 Heat Sealing